signalfx/integrations/collectd-consul/README.md

     [<img src='./img/chart_service_health_check.png' width=200px>](./img/chart_service_health_check.png)

   - **Node health check results**: Node checks are done on the individual host level.
-If a host fails a check, all services registered with that it are marked as failed and Consul no longer returns the node in service discovery requests.
+If a host fails a check, all services registered with it are marked as failed and Consul no longer returns the node in service discovery requests.
 The chart is a list showing the results of node health checks.
 Checks can result in 3 states - passing, warning and critical.

     [<img src='./img/chart_node_health_check.png' width=200px>](./img/chart_node_health_check.png)